 The Pros and Cons of Going Global

-Globalization has been an established part of our modern world, so most people don’t realize the benefits it brings to their everyday life—such as easy access to a variety foods or new technologies developed by countries half-a -world away.
+Globalization has been an established part of our modern world, so most people don’t realize the benefits it brings to their everyday life—such as easy access to a variety of foods or new technologies developed by countries half a world away.